Ana-Costa-1201313/sem5pi-24-25-3db9-backend/Docs/Sprint A/US 5.1.22/readme.md

 ![SSD_Lvl1.png](SD3.svg)

-### 4.4.
-Class Diagram

-This diagram presents the classes that support the functionality.

 ### 4.5.
 Applied Design Patterns

 - **Domain Driven Development (DDD):** the focus is the business logic and not the implementation.